insiyaarsi/mediscribe-ai/project_memory.md

    - Detailed logging for debugging
    - This memory file for continuity

+6. **Data-Driven Design (Day 5 Lesson):**
+   - Building systems that scale with data, not code
+   - Avoiding hardcoded rules that require maintenance
+   - Using existing data structures intelligently

 ### What We'd Do Differently

 1. **Start with Test Cases First:**
    - Should have created 10+ diverse medical scenarios before building categorization
    - Would have revealed missing terms earlier

-2. **Consider Regex Patterns:**
+2. **Consider Regex Patterns Earlier:**
-   - For complex medical phrases like "shortness of breath"
+   - For complex medical phrases and patterns
-   - Could improve entity extraction accuracy
+   - Could improve entity extraction accuracy further

 3. **Add Unit Tests Early:**
    - Automated testing would catch regressions
-   - Especially important for medical dictionaries
+   - Especially important for medical dictionaries and merging logic

 4. **Plan Data Structure Upfront:**
    - Had to modify API response structure multiple times
    - Could have designed comprehensive schema from start

+5. **Think About Scalability From Day 1:**
+   - Dynamic merging approach should have been designed earlier
+   - Would have avoided initial whitelist attempt

 ### Common Pitfalls Avoided

 1. **Over-Engineering:**
    - Resisted urge to use complex ML models when simple keyword matching works
    - Kept SOAP generation template-based rather than AI-generated
+   - Built dynamic merging instead of complex NLP pipeline

 2. **API Lock-In:**
    - Avoided dependency on paid APIs that could change/break